Active Learning for Control-Oriented Identification of Nonlinear Systems: Proposed Algorithm and Main Result

 The above discussion motivates \Cref{alg: ALCOI}, named Active Learning for Control-Oriented Identification ($\texttt{ALCOI}$).
-The algorithm takes as input an initial policy satisfying the Lojasiewicz condition (Assumption~\ref{asmp: loja}), the exploration policy class, the target policy, the number of exploration rounds, and the desired confidence parameter $\delta$.
+The algorithm takes as input an initial policy satisfying the Lojasiewicz condition (Assumption~\ref{asmp: loja}), the exploration policy class, the target policy, the number of exploration rounds, a parameter $\gamma \in (0, 1)$ which controls the ratio of the exploration budget that the initial loja policy is played, the level of regularization $\nu$, and the precision of the optimization for the exploration policy $\varepsilon$.
 Given these components, the algorithm proceeds in three stages.
-The first stage begins in \Cref{line: intial policy} by playing the initial policy for one fourth of the exploration budget.
+The first stage begins in \Cref{line: intial policy} by playing the initial policy for a portion of the exploration budget controlled by $\gamma$.
 In \Cref{line: coarse estimate}, it uses the collected data to derive a coarse estimate $\hat \phi^-$ for the unknown parameters by solving a least squares problem.
-Then, in \Cref{line: cnofidence ball} it constructs a confidence ball $\calB^-$ centered at $\hat \phi^-$:
+Next, the estimate $\hat \phi^-$ is used to construct the model-task Hessian as $\hat\phi^-$ as $\calH(\hat \phi^-)$ and define an exploration objective $\trace\paren{\paren{\calH(\hat\phi^-) + \lambda I}\FI^{\tilde \pi}(\hat \phi^-)^{-1}}$.
+Optimizing this objective to precision $\varepsilon$ over the class of exploration policies provides the policy $\pi_{\exp}$.
+This policy is run to collect data from the system, and obtain a fresh estimate $\hat\phi^+$ for $\phi^\star$.
+Finally, the estimate is used to synthesize the certainty equivalent policy as in \eqref{eq: certainty equivalent policy}.